 I used wide bore ear tips for testing because I think this type gives you the real uncolored sound of the IEM.

 Starting with lows, the beryllium-coated dynamic driver that is used in the Meteor does an amazing job.
 It’s fast and has good control.
 It handles heavy tracks (lots of fast instruments) very well.
 The mid-bass has a good kick with a full body and is well textured.
 Sub-bass is there, goes deep enough but always balanced and very well controlled, never tries to overpower.
-The bass performance of TRI Meteor hits the bullseye for my taste, I could not ask for more considering the price of this IEM.
+The bass performance of TRI Meteor hits the bullseye for bass-lovers, considering the price of this IEM.

 The transition between lows and mids is quite smooth.
 The midrange has a neutral timbre, which means both vocals and instruments’ performances are life-like.
 Warm sounding.
 I had really so much fun listening to my library which includes lots of blues and instrumental tracks, also classic rock.
 Meteor has a good level of clarity which makes acoustic tracks shine.